aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/_index.md

 const licensePath = path.join(dataDir, "Aspose.Cells.lic");

 try {
     // Create a License object
     const license = new AsposeCells.License();

     // Set the license of Aspose.Cells to avoid the evaluation limitations license.setLicense(licensePath);
 } catch (ex) {
     console.log(ex.message);
 }

-// Instantiate a Workbook object that represents Excel file. const wb = new AsposeCells.Workbook();
+// Instantiate a Workbook object that represents an Excel file. const wb = new AsposeCells.Workbook();

 // When you create a new workbook, a default "Sheet1" is added to the workbook.